At The Advonet Group, we have many different volunteering roles to help you build skills, build confidence and help to make people’s voices heard.

 • Learning Disability Citizen Advocate

-If you are interested in any of the roles on the page, please fill in the application form below and email it to volunteering@advonet.org.uk.
+If you are interested in any of the roles on the page, please fill in the volunteering enquiry form by clicking on the button below.

-For any general enquiries about volunteering, please email us or call our office on 0113 244 0606.
+For any general enquiries about volunteering, please email us at [email protected] or call our office on 0113 244 0606.